-Convention Card The Convention Card shall give a good picture of the partnership agreements and possible meaning(s) of a bid.
+Convention Card The Convention Card shall give a good picture of the partnership agreements and especially the System Summary, the opening bids and the responses in the first round of bidding.
+Use of the WBF Convention Card is not mandatory, but strongly recommended in the Chairman's Cup.
+Explanation Players are supposed to do their best to provide a comprehensive explanation of the possible meaning(s) of a bid.
 Conclusions to be drawn from the auction are to be included in the explanation.
 Vacuous statements such as 'The call means nothing at all' or 'Partner calls if he/she feels to' are not accepted for other calls than Pass.
-If such a meaningless explanation is given and no correction is made there will be a bid is considered as a Vacuous statement.
+If such a meaningless explanation is given and no correction is made there will be a penalty for using a prohibited bid, see Section 3.6.
+Allegation that you play with pure random bids, i.e. that the selection of bids on a given hand is determined solely by a random mechanism, solely by the player who bid is considered as a Vacuous statement.
+Willingness To Understand One should try to understand the opponents' problems and when questions are asked try to help them make appropriate questions